Fitness to practise (FTP) procedures

 • where information provided to the investigation committee casts a fresh light that suggests the case is serious enough to be referred for adjudication by an FTP tribunal.

 In practice, oral hearings are rare.
-They are held in public unless there is an overriding public interest reason to hold them in private - for example, if there are any health matters that must remain confidential.
+They are held in public unless there is an overriding public interest reason to hold them in private.
+For example, if there are any health matters that must remain confidential.

 Warnings will be disclosed to the person or body who brought the allegation to the GMC's attention, and to doctors' employers, or any person or body for whom they provide medical services.